Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

 Prevention Checklist

-• Keep the Realtek HD Audio Manager popup enabled.
-It is annoying but it is the fastest way to ensure Windows always knows what you plugged in.
+Keep the Realtek / IDT / Intel SST audio manager popup enabled.
+It is the fastest way to ensure Windows always knows what you plugged in.

 Quick Reference — Which Fix for Which Problem